sfxcode/sapphire-core/docs/src/main/paradox/detail/window_controller.md

 ## Features

-- Lifecycle by CDI
+- Lifecycle
-- CDI Events

-### CDI Events

-* sceneControllerWillChange
-* sceneControllerDidChange

-## DefaultWindowController
+## BaseApplicationController

-DefaultWindowController is normally the base class for your ApplicationController.
+BaseApplicationController is normally the base class for your ApplicationController.

-Initialization is automatically done by the Application class (must be an object that extends FXApp)
+Initialization is automatically done by the Application class (must be an object that extends BaseApplication) to be runnable

 ### Lifecycle Methods